 The author voluntarily contributed this tutorial as a part of Pepipost Write to Contribute program.

-Note: these commands are Linux specific, so won't work in other environments.
+Note: These commands are Linux-specific and will not work in other environments.

-1. Telnet: Used to communicate with another host using the telnet protocol.
-If the hostname is not provided it enters into command mode.
+1. Telnet: This application enables communication with a remote host using the telnet protocol.
+If a hostname is not provided, it will enter command mode.

 sudo yum install telnet

 2. ncat or nc: It is a versatile CLI tool for port scanning, security, and monitoring.
 It is a networking utility that enables data transfer across networks using TCP or UDP protocols.

 By default, the TCP protocol is selected.
 However, if we wish to utilize the UDP protocol, we can easily do so by adding the -u option.

 Note: Copy and paste the command if ncat or nc is not available